Resources » PDF Basics » How to Upload and Share PDFs Online

 Dropbox does not offer the same document editing tools as some other options, and is best if you want your document to live somewhere secure.
 Many cloud hosting services will offer similar features with different names, so the site you use comes down to personal preference.
 Dropbox, like Google Drive, has a certain amount of file space in the free version but requires a subscription to get more space.

-Good for: Sharing large PDF files that are too large to send as attachments to email and text messages; secure file storage; 2 GB of free file space
+It’s a suitable option for sharing large PDF files that are too large to send as attachments to email and text messages; offers secure file storage; and comes with 2 GB of free file space.

-Limitations: 2 GB goes fast; requires account setup for sharer and recipient, and expect frequent messages with offers for paid accounts
+Two GB goes fast; also, it requires account setup for sharer and recipient, who can expect frequent messages with offers for paid accounts.

 Scribd